conestack/yafowil.documentation/docs/_sources/introduction.rst.txt

 Introduction
 ============

-YAFOWIL targets rendering form widgets and extracting/validating the data send by the browser per widget.
+YAFOWIL targets are rendering form widgets and extracting/validating the data sent by the browser per widget.

 YAFOWIL widgets are just configuration.

 It provides a factory which can produce *widget instances* from *blueprints*.

 There is a library of existing blueprints ready to be extended on demand.